NRZY12/alx-pre_course/0x01-git/README.md

-This is git directory for ALX SE
+This is new README file for git directory